 Aren't you signed up yet?
 Log in!

-Internationalisation is frequently the most complex challenge to face a company.
+the most complex challenge to face a company.

 Viewed from the perspective of management theory and practice, internationalisation is not so very different from many other challenges facing companies on their growth and development path, such as organisation, innovation or competition.